valhuber/Logic-Bank/README.md

-This package enables you to declare rules that govern SQLAlchemy update transaction logic (multi-table derivations, constraints, and actions such as sending mail or messages).
+Logic Bank enables you to declare rules that govern SQLAlchemy update transaction logic (multi-table derivations, constraints, and actions such as sending mail or messages).
+Logic consists of:

-Logic is stated in Python, and is over an **40X more concise than code.**
+* Rules - **40X** more concise than code, and

+* Python - standard function and event handler mechanisms for control and extensibility

 Features